|

 overseas posting so he had been granted a short leave time for his wedding

 and honeymoon.
-The couple were married for just 4 hours.
+The couple remained married for just 4 hours.

 As it was wartime the wedding breakfast was held